6 Meridians for a Healthy Immune System

 If lung energy is compromised, our body is at risk from external pathogens and environmental factors.
 We see this imbalance primarily in the respiratory system.
 Often an illness begins in the respiratory system and, depending on the strength of the immune system, it can move deeper causing fever, diarrhea, etc.

-Since this meridian is directly affected by the air we breathe, our environment may provide clues to why our lung meridian is weak or imbalanced.
+Since this meridian is directly affected by the air we breathe, our environment may provide clues as to why our lung meridian is weak or imbalanced.
 It could also be affected by feelings of grief, sadness, or depression.

 Check out this article for ways to build Wei Qi with the breath.